 In predicting the Career dimension (Table 23), none of the classroom environment indicators were statistically significant, though Cooperation (β = .173, p = .085) approached significance at the 0.10 level.
 This trend suggests that cooperative learning experiences could potentially enhance students’ inclination to consider science-related careers, even if not conclusively supported in this sample.
 Other dimensions such as Teacher Support, Involvement, and Task Orientation also displayed weak and inconsistent relationships with science career attitudes.

-Table 23: Regression Table for Career Interest in Science
+Table 23.
+Regression Table for Career Interest in Science